Selo gori, a baba se češlja: International broadcast

-The show is aired in Montenegro, Bosnia and Herzegovina, North Macedonia and Croatia.
-Slovenia has bought rights to produce a local version of the show.
-Entitled "Naj ti krava crkne", the show will premier in 2011.
-It will have 30 episodes.
+The show was also aired in other former Yugoslav states, such as Montenegro, Bosnia and Herzegovina, North Macedonia and Croatia.

+In 2010, a Slovenian production house bought rights to produce a local version of the show titled "Naj ti krava crkne".

+The show was scheduled to premier in 2011 and it was supposed to consist of 30 episodes.

+However the show never came into reality and not a single episode has been released to this day.